Vinyl nuts will want to drop the needle on these neighborhood record stores.

 The intimacy of purchasing and listening to music has been dulled over the last decade, as the modern consumer browses streaming services, YouTube and the iTunes store in a frivolous search for something catchy.
 For those of us who still prefer the dropping of a needle, then hearing an artist’s vision in full, DC has lots in store.
 Lose yourself for hours at these hubs for vinyl records in the metro area.
 You’ll leave satisfied, records under your arm and, quite possibly, bereft of that week’s paycheck.

-Don’t jet out of Adams Morgan just yet – a stop by Smash! is a must.
+A stop by Smash! in Adams Morgan is a must.
 All forms of rock ‘n’ roll records can be found on the shelves, from classic rock to garage to hardcore.
 There is also a great selection of used CDs available (if you’re still into that kind of thing).
 You’ll be able to grab something for your punk rock snob of a brother AND your cousin immersed in his “obsessed with Led Zeppelin” phase.
 Back up the punk rock collection with stylish clothing and shoes: band t-shirts and accessories are for sale, as well as vintage clothing.

-The U Street neighborhood is full of culture, so its record store must include the most variety of any in the city, right?
-Right, to an alarming extent.
-Som features the most intriguing new releases that greet you right when you walk in the store, along with a wide selection of used and rare records perfect for any crate digger.
+Watch as local record producer Rhome Anderson browses DC’s record aisle at Som, which covers everything from go-go to hardcore and present-day picks.
+In addition to local options, Som features the most intriguing new releases that greet you right when you walk in the store, along with a wide selection of used and rare records perfect for any crate digger.
 Looking for a samba release from the ‘60s, or a reggae compilation?
 This is the place.
 There’s a record player nearby to preview your choices, as well as a section of $1 LPs for the bargain hunters.
-The Black Cat is just down the street, making this the perfect stop-in before a show.
+The Black Cat is just down the street, making this the perfect pit-stop before a show.

-Red Onion recently relocated to U Street, now more apparent to the naked eye and sporting more space for its large collection.
-All eras and genres are on display.
+At Red Onion, which recently moved to Hyattsville, Md., all eras and genres are on display.
 A very friendly staff is happy to assist you with any record requests or questions about their selection.
 There’s a great used jazz section that may require some help sorting through to find that particular album you seek.
-There are also rare 45s for sale, and the store is happy to appraise some records you’re hoping to get off your hands
+There are also rare 45s for sale, and the store is happy to appraise some records you’re hoping to get off your hands.

 This mecca of a record store is located just outside DC lines and is a short walk from the Silver Spring Metro station.
 Its selection (and the variety within) of used CDs and LPs is unrivalled in the area, making it an institution, even though it has relocated five (scratch that, now six) times to accommodate its immense inventory.
 If you’re a record collector in the DMV (District, Maryland, Virginia), not going to Joe’s is a sin.
 From bargains to rare punk records to ‘80s hair metal, there’s something for everyone.